bmatsuo/bmatsuo.github.io/_drafts/basic-firewalling-with-iptables.markdown

 Securing outgoing connections can go a long way to stoping attacks if malicious code does ever get executed on my machines.
 But I'm not sure if this would be too cumbersome for normal operation.

+The Ubuntu documentation did not give any motivation for down rules.
+I want to look into this and discover if there are reasons to provide rules when the system shuts down.